12calert/Experiment.io/README.md

 How to compile the application locally:
 1. If you have not installed Django locally, please do to make sure you can render the app.
-Please follow the instructions based on your software on how to install Django here: https://docs.djangoproject.com/en/4.1/topics/install/ (or from any other resource you prefer)
+Please follow the instructions based on your software on how to install Django here: https://docs.djangoproject.com/en/4.1/topics/install/ (or from any other resource you prefer).
 2. Open the submission folder called “ProjectCS3028” to your preferable IDE (e.g., VScode).
 3. Open a terminal and type the following commands in the specified order:
   1)	python -m venv .venv